vladimirs-git/netports/README.rst

 all_names()
 ...........
 **all_names()**
-All variants of names: long, short, upper-case, lover-case
+All variants of names: long, short, upper-case, lover-case.
+Platform specific

 name_full()